rotti/grava/README.md

 There are always missing features.
 Here is a small list of things Grava is missing.
 * Write better code.
 The never ending story, after all :)
 * Deliver useful dashboards for analysing.
-* Set up the complete Grafana instance, not just dashboards.
-For example the data sources.
-* Delete DB rows when activity was deleted after *dbfill* at Strava.
 * Write a script and try to install Grava without having the user to do stuff.